 Persistent or lasting a long time, and in the case of back pain, referring to conditions lasting longer than three months.

 Pain or weakness in the legs that occurs after walking.
 May be due to nerve compression or to obstruction in the blood supply to the legs.

-Bottom-most bone of the spine; the tailbone.
+The bottom-most bone of the spine; the tailbone.

-Medications administered either orally or by injection for severe pain in the low back, neck or radiating pain.
+Medications administered either orally or by injection for severe pain in the low back, neck, or radiating pain.
 Useful for their powerful anti-inflammatory effect.
 Corticosteroids of different types are used frequently in medicine to treat a variety of conditions thought to be caused by inflammation.